Mental Health Specialist Counsellor

-Use specialist knowledge and counselling skills to deliver a consistent, high quality range of supportive interventions, based on individuals’ needs, promoting wellbeing and recovery in order to help clients to develop the necessary life skills and overcome the barriers that prevent progression to employability, and potentially employment, including self-employment.
+Use specialist life coaching/counselling skills to deliver a consistent, high-quality range of supportive interventions, based on individuals’ needs, promoting wellbeing and recovery in order to help clients to develop the necessary life skills and overcome the barriers that prevent progression to employability, and potentially employment, including self-employment.

 Work towards and exceed targets relating to the agreed number of social justice outcomes, work placements, training and jobs achieved.